 You can upgrade a multi-machine blueprint with vSphere endpoints and NSX network and security settings.
 The upgraded blueprint contains NSX network and security components in the design canvas.

 Routed gateway specifications for multi-machine blueprints, as defined in reservations, are upgraded.
 However, the target vRealize Automation deployment does not support reservations for routed profiles that contain associated PLR edge settings.
 If the source reservation contains a routed gateway value for a PLR edge, the reservation is upgraded but the routed gateway setting is ignored.
 As a result, the upgrade generates an error message in the log file and the reservation is disabled.

 During upgrade, spaces and special characters are removed from referenced network and security component names.

-Depending on the setting type, the network and security information is captured as several settings in the new blueprint.
+Depending on the setting type, the network and security information is captured as several different settings in the new blueprint.

 Settings for the overall blueprint on its properties page.
 This information includes app isolation, transport zone, and routed gateway or NSX edge reservation policy information.

 Available settings for vSphere virtual machine components in NSX network and security components in the design canvas.

 Settings in the network and security tabs of individual vSphere virtual machine components in the design canvas.